-15:199 Web Application Development (3 s.h.)
-Prerequisite: 15:187, Internet Programming II.
+15:199 Web Development Cases (3 s.h.)
+Prerequisite: 15:174, Database Management, or permission of the instructor.
 This course will build on the student's prior Internet Programming knowledge and give them an overview of various web application development resources, tools, languages, and technologies.
 Students will be introduced to various current tools and technologies available to a Web Developer for development and begin to understand the situations each works best in.
 Emphasis will be on compare and contrast techniques, proper planning, relating the syntax and elements to other tools and languages, knowledge transfer, how interaction takes place, design, and developing an understanding and use of programming resources.
 (30-30)

 15:200 Life, Health, and Disability Insurance (3 s.h.)
-Prerequisite/Corequisite: 15:190, General
+Prerequisite/Corequisite: 15:190, General Insurance.

-Insurance.
 This course is designed to provide instruction in a variety of areas giving the student a good understanding of life insurance, health insurance, and the role and application of both within the industry.
 (45-0)

 15:201 Visual Communication (3 s.h.)
+Prerequisite: 15:140, Introduction to Computers and Information Systems, 15:169, Media Experience, or permission of the instructor.
 This course is an introduction to visual problem solving and communication through the World Wide Web.
 This course will cover basic technical terminology, an overview of software and equipment for web graphic design and an introduction into digital imagery.
 Studio assignments will be digitized and sent electronically for evaluation and critique.
-The goal is to expand student competency in basic visual and technical skills, develop an understanding of how perception relates to communication, and expose students to current issues related to web graphic design.
+The goal is to expand student competency in basic visual and technical skills, developing and understanding of how perception relates to communication, and expose students to current issues related to web graphic design.
 (30-30)

 15:202 Web Design (3 s.h.)
-Prerequisite: 15:201, Visual Communications.
+Prerequisite: 15:201, Visual Communications or permission of the instructor.
 This course is an expansion of graphic design concepts merging traditional page design, typography, and digital imagery into the concepts and practices of web design.
-This studio course will cover the preparaof digital images, tion compositional dynamics, and sequencing of images into a complete working web design.
+This studio course will cover the preparation of digital images, compositional dynamics, and sequencing of images into a complete working web design.
 Students will work with current graphic and digital imaging software and web authoring software.
 (30-30)

 15:203 Server Side Scripting (4 s.h.)
-Prerequisite: 15:187, Internet Programming II.
-In this course, students will learn to develop and implement web applications using server side scripting with emphasis on a single language.
+Prerequisite: 15:168, Introduction to Programming, and 15:174, Database Management. or permission of the instructor.
+Students will learn to develop and implement web applications using server side scripting with emphasis on a single language.
 Additional server side scripting languages and technologies will be discussed.
 Much of the languages object model and methods will be covered with focus on how to work with these objects and procedures.
 Students will gain hands-on experience while writing real world-based web applications from the ground up.
 Database basics will also be learned along with SQL.
-Simple databases will be created for use with web application back-ends.
+Simple databases will be created for use with web application backends.
 Students will learn to access and modify their databases by building front-ends for them using server side scripting and embedded SQL.
-A lot of time will be spent building solutions that require ASP, HTML, JavaScript, and various other server side scripting technologies together.
+Sufficient time will be spent building solutions that require using ASP, HTML, JavaScript, and various other server side scripting technologies together.
 (30-60)